 When I mentioned to a friend that I was planning to get this website fired up again, he asked me what my first post would be.
 I told him the usual: “Hey, World!
 It’s me – I do art – blah, blah, blah.”
-He said that was boring, that I’m NOT boring, and ought to do something else.
+He said that was everyone did and it might be boring, that I’m NOT boring, and ought to do something else.
 “Show them your stuff,” he said, and I know he meant that I should [somehow] convey to you that my work and I are interesting enough to remember.
 But, hey!
 Why not take what he said literally?
 So, I’m showing you random shots of my art stuff.
 If you like art you may also enjoy peeking at the tools and materials other people use.
 I know I do.
 Next week I’ll share the software/implements I often use for digital compilations (“mashups”), including the images that worked together to form one cohesive piece.
 Cyber stuff!

 To celebrate my 10th anniversary on Redbubble.com I’m re-opening this site on July 9, 2018.